epicfaace/enscience/index.md

 tag: main
 ---

 Welcome to the Encyclopedia of Science!
 Here is a collection of a bunch of my notes from math and all areas of science.
-They should be useful as a starting point for studying for quizbowl, or just to learn difficult topics in an easy way.
+They should be useful as a starting point for studying for quizbowl, science olympiad, or other academic competitions, or just to learn difficult topics in an easy way.

 ##List of topics